Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Deepak Ahuja - Tesla, Inc.

-John Douglas Field - Tesla Motors
+Doug Field - Tesla Inc.

 No, it is not the same constraint.
-It's not the same level of constraint as the Gigafactory but it is one of the more complex parts of the overall assembly line.
+It's not the same level of constraint as the Gigafactory, but it is one of the more complex parts of the overall assembly line.
 So to reach our overall production goals, that has to ramp significantly.
-But again it's not at the same level of constraint as modules.
+But again, it's not at the same level of constraint as modules.
 And it's really driven just by the sheer number of robots in the bodyshop.
 It's the highest concentration of robots anywhere in our overall production line.
 But it is coming up well.
 The bodies that we're building are of excellent quality.
 We've had fantastic crash results in testing them.
 And we're building more and more every day.
 We're ahead of the rest of the production curve.

 Joseph Spak - RBC Capital Markets LLC

 Okay.
-And then as a follow-up on the capital question, Elon, I think a year ago on this call, you said to go from 5 to 10 required a fair amount of capital.
-But you were confident that it would be less than going from 0 to 5 and now that you have some real-world experience with the ramp, I'm wondering if you have any different views or if you could put a little bit of a finer point on that comment?
+And then, as a follow-up on the capital question.
+Elon, I think a year ago on this call, you said to go from 5 to 10 would require a fair amount of capital.
+But you were confident that it would be less than going from 0 to 5, and now that you have some real-world experience with the ramp, I'm wondering if you have any different views or if you could put a little bit of a finer point on that comment?

 Deepak Ahuja - Tesla, Inc.